Why Having an Online Presence Is Important for Job Searching

 The unfairness of this situation is that most people don’t know how to manage what information is found out about them online.
 So although you may be making a huge splash with great Google results from social media sites, your online presence may actually be a very serious liability.
 The solution?
 Proactively manage your online reputation.

-Hiring managers are cheap and turn to social media sites
+Hiring managers are cheap

 During the great recession of 2008 and 2009 (and arguably longer), organizations made some serious cutbacks.
 The first people to go at many companies were the HR recruiters, which meant the responsibility of finding and screening new talent shifted to the hiring managers — as in the people who make the final decision about your employment and typically become your boss after you come onboard.